robole-dev/LastVisitedPages/README.md

 # Last Visited Pages

-> A Statamic addon that saves the most recently visited pages of frontend users in the session.
+> A Statamic addon that stores the most recently visited pages of a visitor.

 ## Features

-- Save the most recently visited pages of users in their session.
+- Save the most recently visited pages of visitors in their session.
 - Customizable limits for the number of saved pages.
 - Multisite compatibility to save and filter pages by site or across sites.
 - Flexible inclusion and exclusion of collections.
 - Provides the {{ last_visited_pages }} tag to display the saved pages in templates.

+Note: This addon will skip non-entry-like page types (e.g. `LocalizedTerm`).

 ## Installation